resibots/resibots.github.io/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Resibots - ERC Starting Grant (May 2015 -- April 2020)
+Resibots - ERC Starting Grant
 ======================================================

+Principal Investigator: `Jean-Baptiste Mouret <http://pages.isir.upmc.fr/~mouret/>`_

+Period: 2015-2020 (May)

 Despite over 50 years of research in robotics, most existing robots are far from being as resilient as the simplest animals: they are fragile machines that easily stop functioning in difficult conditions.